floatinghotpot/hiquant/docs/DEV.md

     pass
 ```

-# How to write a complex strategy
+## How to write a complex strategy

-# How to add more technical indicators
+## How to add more technical indicators

--- End of document --